ThePython10110/ExchangeClone/CODE_OF_CONDUCT.md

 That's it.

-If you don't follow this simple rule, you will be blocked.
+If you don't follow this simple rule, you ~will~ might be blocked.

 Pretty simple.